SudeshBM/Weather-App/README.md

-Here's a GitHub README template based on the information you provided:

----

 # 🌤️ Weather App using Material UI and Weather API

 This project is a **Weather App** built with **React** and **Material UI**, designed to provide real-time weather updates.
 The app features a **search box** for input, an **info box** to display weather data, and dynamic features such as background changes based on weather conditions.